joshna545/Netflix-Data-Analysis/README.md

 ## 🔍 Key Business Insights

 ### 🎥 Content Type Distribution
-- Movies account for the majority of Netflix content.
+- Movies make up 69% of Netflix content vs 31% TV Shows
-- TV Shows have shown consistent growth over recent years.
+- TV Show count has grown steadily since 2016

 ### 🌎 Geographic Insights
+- USA, India, and UK are the top 3 content producing countries
-- The United States contributes the highest number of titles.
+- USA alone contributes over 35% of all titles

-- Content production is concentrated among a few major countries.
+### 📅 Release Trends
+- Content additions peaked in 2019 with 1,147 titles
+- Netflix added 3x more content in 2019 compared to 2016

 ### 🎭 Genre Insights
 - Drama and Comedy are among the most dominant genres.